CanyonsCSClub/Spring2017/README.md

 Tools needed.

-Visual Studio   - https://beta.visualstudio.com/downloads/ Or use MonoDevelop
+Visual Studio   - https://beta.visualstudio.com/downloads/ Or use MonoDevelop.
     MonoDevelop is good from those who use Apple, because it comes with Unity (below) Unity           - https://unity3d.com/unity